nextflow-io/training/docs/nf_template/3_create.md

 The nf-core pipeline template comes packed with a lot of files and folders.

-While the template may feel overwhelming a complete understanding isn't required start developing your pipeline.
+While the template may feel overwhelming, a complete understanding isn't required start developing your pipeline.

 ### Workflows, subworkflows, and modules

-The nf-core pipeline template has a `main.nf` file that calls a `mypipeline.nf` file from the `workflows` folder.
-The `mypipeline.nf` file is the main pipeline file and is used to bring everything else together.
-Instead of having one large monolithic script, it's broken up into smaller components, namely, modules and subworkflows:
+The nf-core pipeline template has a `main.nf` file that calls `mypipeline.nf` from the `workflows` folder.
+The `mypipeline.nf` file is the central pipeline file that is used to bring everything else together.
+Instead of having one large monolithic pipeline script, it's broken up into smaller script components, namely, modules and subworkflows:

 -   **Modules** are wrappers around a single process.
 -   **Subworkflows** are two or more modules that are packaged together.